Research-Based

 Consistency

-With that said, it can also be used on an as-needed basis for some individuals, especially if they have pretty defined periods of high stress compared to other times with much lower stress.
+However, it can also be used as-needed for some individuals, particularly those experiencing defined periods of high stress alternating with lower-stress periods.

 Health Status

-Generally, the greater your health problems and the longer you’ve had these issues, the longer it will take for ashwagandha to get you to your desired health state.
+Generally, the more severe your health issues and the longer you’ve experienced them, the more time ashwagandha will need to help you reach your desired health state.

 How Do You Know if Ashwagandha is Working?

-Due to the subjective nature of certain health markers, it can be hard to tell if ashwagandha is working or not.
+Due to the subjective nature of certain health markers, determining whether ashwagandha is working can be challenging.

-To help with this, it’s important to track your symptoms regularly, such as in a journal.
-You can check in every few days or so to see how you’re doing in regards to key biomarkers such as:
+To address this, regularly track your symptoms in a journal.
+Check in every few days to monitor your progress regarding key biomarkers such as:

 • Energy